Julian1612/julian1612/README.md

-With a background in mechatronics, I'm currently pursuing a software development program at 42 Heilbronn, where I'm diving into C, C++ and Python.
+With a background in mechatronics, I'm currently pursuing a software development program at 42 Heilbronn.

+I got experice wih: C, C++, Python and Git

 I'm interested in:
 - Problem-solving